RasaHQ/rasa/docs/command-line-interface.rst

 .. code:: bash

-  -p PORT, --port PORT  port to run the server at (default: 5055) --cors [CORS [CORS ...]]
+  -p PORT, --port PORT  Port to run the server at. (default: 5055) --cors [CORS [CORS ...]]
-                        enable CORS for the passed origin.
-Use * to whitelist all origins (default: None) --actions ACTIONS     name of action package to be loaded (default: actions)
+                        Enable CORS for the passed origin.
+Use * to whitelist all origins. (default: None) --actions ACTIONS     Name of action package to be loaded. (default: None)

 Talk to your Assistant